AABearBots/First-Closed-Doors-Competition/README.md

 ## Exchanges API

-The AA Platform places orders on exchanges through the use of the exchanges' APIs.
+The AAPlatform places orders on exchanges through the use of the exchanges' APIs.
 You will need to create an API Key and configure your bot to use it.

 ### Creating the API Key